What is the Difference Between Meniere’s and Tinnitus?

 The exact biological correlation between hearing loss and tinnitus is still being researched and studied.
 The loss of certain frequencies can affect the way the brain processes sound.
 In other words, with this type of a dysfunction, the brain receives fewer stimuli, it will adapt and change.
 Tinnitus could be the brain’s way of dealing with the frequencies that it is no longer able to receive through hearing loss.

-Why Should You Get Treatment for Ringing in the Ears at Onset of Symptoms?
+Why Should You Get Treatment for Ringing in the Ears at the Onset of Symptoms?

 Tinnitus that leads to a hearing loss is often due to an injury, side effects of medication or neglect of a prolonged middle or inner ear disorder.
 This type of hearing loss can vary with different frequencies.
 Most patients that suffer from a tinnitus related hearing loss may find difficulty in finding the root cause, as the conventional tests as the tinnitus-related hearing loss may not be clinically measured through the conventional tests.
 And as such, it is called the hidden hearing loss.
 The most common sign of a tinnitus related hearing loss is if you have difficulty hearing when there is background noise.
 Therefore, to avoid such complication, it is advised to avoid neglect of even the minor signs or symptoms of tinnitus.
 So, accurate diagnosis and timely tinnitus treatment are of utmost importance in avoidance of hearing loss.